Frequently Asked Questions

 When applying for financial assistance for long-term care services in a nursing home, MassHealth eligibility is largely based on an applicant’s countable and non-countable assets.
-If married, the spouse who remains in the community is allowed $126,420 (2019) in countable assets and the spouse applying for benefits is allowed $2,000 in countable assets.
+If married, the spouse who remains in the community is allowed $148,620 (2023, adjusted annually) in countable assets and the spouse applying for benefits is allowed $2,000 in countable assets.
 A single person or a married person with a spouse already on MassHealth is allowed $2,000 in countable assets.

-It is not an uncommon event that the primary earner (recipient of a pension and Social Security) of the household is also the spouse in need of long-term care benefits from MassHealth.
+It is very possible that the primary earner of the household (the recipient of pension and Social Security) is also the spouse in need of long-term care benefits from MassHealth.
 Typically, this person’s income is used to offset the costs of nursing home care.
 However, this would often leave the spouse remaining in the community with little income to get by.
-MassHealth allows income of a member to be applied to the community spouse, instead of towards the cost of care, so that the community spouse has a minimum of $2,057.50 and a maximum of $3,160.50.
+MassHealth allows income of a member to be applied to the community spouse, instead of towards the cost of care, so that the community spouse has an allowance.
+As of January 1, 2023, the minimum allowance is $2,288.75 and the maximum of $3,715.50.

 MassHealth — with a few exceptions — will impose a penalty period when a person 65 or older transfers assets to a person other than a spouse and applies for MassHealth benefits within five years of the transfer.
 As a result, the applicant is denied MassHealth benefits while the penalty is in effect.
 Since the nursing home expects to be paid, making transfers (unintentionally or not) could be detrimental to one who later needs long term care.